Content is King

 May I upload pdfs of articles or book chapters to my Moodle course?

 May I stream entire movies in my Moodle course?

 May I embed or link to entire YouTube videos in my Moodle course?

 Q: May I upload pdfs of articles of book chapters to my Moodle course?

 A: Where did you obtain the pdf?

 If you downloaded it from our library’s electronic resource collection, the terms of the license for that resource will control what can be done with the content.
-Most of the licenses prohibit reposting materials but with EZ Proxy, you can link right to the work seamlessly so it will appear as though the pdfs are on your course site.
+Most of the licenses prohibit reposting materials but the Library informational help , you can link right to the work seamlessly so it will appear as though the pdfs are on your course site.
 For help with this, please contact your subject librarian.